slamora/brackets-wiki/How-to-Use-Brackets.md

 used by that HTML file (either in an inline editor or just by opening up the CSS file), your edits will be instantly reflected in Chrome as you type.

-Additionally, if you save an HTML or JS file, it will auto-reload the browser preview.
-We're hoping to work on making these be more like true live development in the future.
+If you save an HTML or JS file, it will auto-reload the browser preview.
+We're hoping to work on making these work more like true live development in the future.

+While Live Preview is open, putting your cursor in a CSS rule in Brackets will highlight all matching HTML elements in the browser.
+Use "File > Live Highlight" to toggle this off.

 By default, Brackets previews files using a direct file:// URL.
 If you want to preview off a server, you can use **File > Project Settings...**.
 In the Base URL field, set the URL on the server that corresponds to the root of your project.

-The Live Highlight from CSS code feature was added in Sprint 17.
-While Live Preview is open, putting your cursor in a CSS rule in Brackets will highlight all matching HTML elements in the browser.
-Use "File > Live Highlight" to toggle this off.

 Some limitations of the current implementation: